Our areas of research

 Globally, RSV is responsible for over 30 million new acute lower respiratory infection episodes in children under five, resulting in more than 3.4 million hospital admissions associated with severe RSV disease each year.
 Over 90% of all RSV-associated deaths are estimated to occur in low and middle-income countries.
 (Source: World Health Organization).

 Currently, no licensed vaccine exists for RSV and the moderately active but expensive therapeutic, Palivizumab, is only given in extreme cases.
 No other specific anti-RSV drugs are available.

 The Institute is fighting RSV infection through novel therapeutic approaches.
 Our research teams focused on fighting RSV include: Professor Mark von Itzstein AO.

 Malaria is a disease caused by a parasite.
 The parasite is transmitted to humans through the bites of infected female Anopheles mosquitoes.
-A malaria infection is generally characterized by fever, chills, headaches, nausea and vomiting, muscle pain and fatigue.
+A malaria infection is generally characterised by fever, chills, headaches, nausea and vomiting, muscle pain and fatigue.
 It can be fatal if left untreated.

 In 2017, an estimated 219 million cases of malaria occurred worldwide, with an estimated 435,000 deaths from malaria globally.
 Children aged under 5 years are the most vulnerable group affected by malaria.
 In 2017, they accounted for 61% (266,000) of all malaria deaths.
-(Source: World Health Organisation).
+(Source: World Health Organization).

 Vaccination is the key to shifting the fight against malaria from sustained control to eradication.
 Despite global efforts there is no effective malaria vaccine available.